MayaShenHongyu/VR-file-generator/UserManual.md

 -   an array: a list of JSON values in square brackets, separated by commas
     -   e.g. `["string value", 2.3, true, { "key": "value" }]`
 -   an object: a collection of key-value pairs in curly brackets, separated by commas
-    -   Keys must be strings.
-Note that an object cannot contain two identical keys.
+    -   Keys must be strings; an object cannot contain two identical keys.
     -   Values can be any JSON value: string, number, boolean, array, object
     -   e.g.
     ```yaml